cliffordwolf/PonyLink/README.md

 MHz).
 This comes at a high resource cost, e.g. on iCE40 FPGAs (4-input LUTs) an instance of PonyLink uses about 1700 LUTs.

+If you can afford more than one signal line, or don't need the high bandwidth, then the resource cost for this core might be a bit high compared to possible other solutions.

 Features:
 ---------